turbot/guardrails-samples/policy_packs/aws/rds/enforce_db_instances_to_use_specific_engines_and_instance_classes/README.md

 primary_category: "cost controls"
 ---

-# Enforce AWS RDS DB Instances to Use Specific Engines and Instance Classes
+# Enforce AWS RDS DB Instances Use Specific Engines and Instance Classes

 Enforcing that AWS RDS DB instances use specific engines and instance classes is essential for maintaining a standardized, secure, and optimized database environment.
 This measure ensures that RDS instances comply with organizational policies, meet performance and security requirements, and align with best practices for cost management and resource utilization.